markw14/mpi-benchmarks/imb-gpu-readme.txt

                          transfers on their own. 'cudaaware' mode requires support of this 'extension' from MPI library, otherwise benchmark in this mode may just crash with memory error.
--gpuselect coremap|hwloc|generic  - the way benchmark sets up the GPU device id for each rank. 'coremap' means that
+-gpuselect coremap|generic  - the way benchmark sets up the GPU device id for each rank. 'coremap' means that
                                     there is a mapping between cores and GPU-ids, which is given explicitely with 'coretogpu' option.
-The mapping string in the expected form can be received in automated way with some third-party utilities. 'hwloc' means that nearest GPU for each rank is deduced by hwloc library calls (see hwloc_iface.cpp). hwloc library source code is supplied in third-party directory. 'generic' is the way when number of currently visible CUDA devices is spread among ranks on a node in a fair way regardless the hardware aspects.
+The mapping string in the expected form can be received in automated way with some third-party utilities.
+                                    'generic' is the way when number of currently visible CUDA devices is spread among ranks on a node in a fair way regardless the hardware aspects.
                                     The order of ranks in a node is determined indirectly by checking the affinity mask at runtime.
 If no affinity is set, 'generic' mode doesn't do any active device setup.
 -coretogpu <MAP>  - sets up a core to GPU map.
 The form is: coreN,coreM,...@gpuX;coreP,coreQ,...@gpuY;...
                     where <coreN> is a non-negative integer number meaning the physical core number, <gpuN> is non-negative integer number meaning the GPU device id as it is perceived by CUDA runtime.
 Core